DefiantBidet/subl-3-packages/README.md

-# subl-3-packages
+# Sublime Text 3 Packages & Settings

-a repo to keep packages in sync across dev machines
+This repo is an attempt to keep settings and packages in sync across development machines.

+### Note:
+Docker may very well make this repo moot.